 - 7.1 Continue to maximize on-site woodland conservation and limit the use of off-site banking and the use of fee-in-lieu. - 7.2 Protect, restore and require the use of native plants.
 Prioritize the use of species with higher ecological values and plant species that are adaptable to climate change. - 7.4 Ensure that trees that are preserved or planted are provided appropriate soils and adequate canopy and root space to continue growth and reach maturity.
-Where appropriate, ensure that soil treatments and/or amendments are used.
+Where appropriate, ensure that soil treatments and/ or amendments are used.

-The TCP1 was reviewed in accordance with the woodland conservation priorities established in the state and local ordinance.
-Retention and planting of native species on-site is required by both the Environmental Technical Manual, and the 2010 Prince George's County Landscape Manual (Landscape Manual).
+The TCP1 was reviewed in accordance with the Woodland and Wildlife habitat Conservation Priorities established in the local ordinance, Section 25-121-(b), with the highest priority woodland conservation being green infrastructure network elements designated in the Countywide Green Infrastructure Plan.
+Retention and planting of native species on-site is both prioritized and required by the Environmental Technical Manual, and the Prince George's County Landscape Manual.